MagdaN/oauth2client_credentialsExample/README.md

 Done by the people who want to access the data:
 - In your application.yaml you need to update the fields with the data from step 1.
-- When you call the protected API you need to use the name of the client you setup in your application.yaml
 - add the configurations as they are in the config folder
 - call API as described in the MessagesController.java